DanielGittx/Sentiment-Analysis-App/README.md

 High I/O:- In this project, word tokenization and speech tagging is utilized.
 This involves breaking of sentences into words and classifying the according to their respective parts of speech; only adjectives are used to determine the sentiment/attitude.

 Utilization of front end and Backend.
-Front end - Html and Javascript have been used.
-This ensures that the site comes up correctly in different browsers (cross-browser), different operating systems (cross-platform) and different devices (cross-device).
-Backend - Python is used in the backend.
-As different tasks are contextualized, most variables are local variables. python accesses local variables more efficiently than global variables.
+- Limited Front end development in Html and Javascript.
+- Backend - Python is used in the backend.
+As different tasks are contextualized, most variables are local variables.
+- python accesses local variables more efficiently than global variables.
 Also use of looping structures to loop over a sequence of words in sentences.
-Python was also preferred as its machine learning libraries and community community is more developed/wide.
+- Python was also preferred as its machine learning libraries and community community is more developed/wide.

-Adoption of asynchronous communication:- The sending activity forwards its information regardless of whether the receiver is ready to receive it or not.
-The receiver buffers inputs if not in a position to process them for future processing.
+SUMMARY NOTES FOR THE FILES AND METHODS IN THIS PROJECT:-
+1. main.py
+* Training set of data is loaded into application from positive.txt and negative.txt
+* Named entity recognition/speech tagging is done through the use of adjectives to generates the word features dictionary.
+  The word features dictionary is used to categorize input data(tweets) for classification.
+* Pickling:- Serializing of object structures for faster access in future.
+* Features (negative/positive) are shuffled toavoid bias during classification.
+* Classification Accuracy:- These text classifiers below are used and their accuracy value returned.
+			          MNB_classifier,
+                                  LogisticRegression_classifier,
+                                  NuSVC_classifier,
+                                  LinearSVC_classifier,
+                                  SGDClassifier_classifier
+*Voted Classifier:- The method sentiment() returns 1. sentiment_value (as positive or negative)
+					           2. confidence (in percentage; how positive/negative a sentiment is)

+2. plottingLiveData.py
+* Logic to read positives/negatives results to determine x and y axes for graphing
+* Results from custom functions and public API are plotted together to avail even more accurate confidence review
+* Use of ggplot to render sentiment graph

+3. testfile.py
+* Logic to read positives/negatives results to determine x and y axes for graphing
+* Attempted use of Hiharts and JavaScript to render sentiment graph in a browser

+4. twitterLiveStream.py
+* This file contains public API's (twitter API and Open Calais API by Reuters)
+* Twitter API is used to stream live data from twitter which is passed though local/custom classifiers (main.py) and Open Calais API for language processing.]
+* Only confidence level above 70% is accepted and saved ina text file (twitter_results_to_plot.txt) for graphical rendering.
+*